pchiorean/Indentz/docs/README.md

 # Indentz

 Collection of InDesign scripts for simple and repetitive tasks.
-Ideally, some of them should be invoked by a keyboard shortcut (**Edit ⏵ Keyboard Shortcuts... ⏵ Product Area ⏵ Scripts**; suggestions below each section).
+Ideally, some of them should be invoked by a keyboard shortcut (**Edit ⏵ Keyboard Shortcuts... ⏵ Product Area ⏵ Scripts**; suggestions for macOS below each section).

 ---